• Skip to primary navigation

 Chicken satay recipe with a peanut sauce on a platter.

 Chicken Satay is one of my favorite skewered meats to eat!
 The flavors are outrageously good and pair so well with the creamy and tangy peanut sauce!
-We use chicken thighs in our recipe to ensure every bite is tender and juicy and chicken thighs are also a little more forgiving when it comes to cooking them up.
+We use chicken thighs in our recipe to ensure every bite is tender and juicy.
+Chicken thighs are also a little more forgiving when it comes to cooking them up.

 What is Chicken Satay?

-Chicken Satay originated in Indonesia but has become a popular dish throughout Southeast Asia in other countries like Thailand, Malaysia, Singapore, and Philippines.
-Although there are tons of varieties of satay that exist today, to be considered true satay there must be a grilled meat and dipping sauce component.
+Chicken Satay originated in Indonesia but has become a popular dish throughout Southeast Asia like Thailand, Malaysia, Singapore, and Philippines.
+Although there are tons of varieties of satay that exist today – to be considered true satay there must be a grilled meat and dipping sauce component.

 What Does Chicken Satay Taste Like?

-As we mentioned, there are many varieties of satay that exist today but our marinade uses flavors that include peanuts, garlic, ginger, lemongrass, soy sauce, limes, and brown sugar.
-The results are a sweet, bright and savory peanut and char-grilled flavor with a similar, but more peanut forward dipping sauce with a kick (from Thai chiles).
+As we mentioned, there are many varieties of satay that exist today.
+Our marinade uses flavors that include peanuts, garlic, ginger, lemongrass, soy sauce, limes, and brown sugar.
+The results are a sweet, bright and savory peanut and char-grilled flavor.
+We pair our skewers with a similar, but more peanut forward dipping sauce with a kick (from Thai chiles).

 Chicken satay recipe with some plated on the side.